-Power Query: The Complete Guide to Data Transformation in 2026
+Power Query: Data Transformation Guide 2026

 Master Power Query for Power BI and Excel — data connections, transformations, M language, query folding, and enterprise ETL patterns.